by Etan Berkowitz, Vayable ambassador who recently moved to San Francisco

 From beat boxers flowing with guitarists to B-Boy battles to slam poets, there was no end to the creativity on stage.
 The lovely MC of the night actually threw a real pig heart at an obnoxious audience member.
 It was Oakland’s version of vaudeville and it was raunchy and entertaining.
 How else would I have found such a ridiculous event besides from the mouth of a local San Franciscan?

 I serendipitously found my guide through a chance meeting at a house party.
-Vayable is collecting the world’s most unique guides (can I tell you how excited I am for Anarchy for Creative Nerds?) and putting them at your fingertips.
-By all means, come to San Francisco and meet the sea lions and gawk at the Golden Gate Bridge, why don’t you get an intimate tour of San Francisco’s jazz world?
-Or go on a spiritual ice-cream bike trip with a local San Franciscan?
+Vayable is collecting the world’s most unique guides (can I tell you how excited I am for Scout for Street Art?) and putting them at your fingertips.
+By all means, come to San Francisco and meet the sea lions and gawk at the Golden Gate Bridge, why don’t you go on a hike through SF’s very famous hills?
+Or go on a Magic Bus ride from the 70s?

 The world is your oyster, and let Vayable be your shuck.